 The holidays are a funny time of year.
 They are an intense mix of joy, love and gratitude spent with people you cherish.
 With a side of emotional overwhelm, chaos and stress.
 Every year we vow to be more chill.
 But it’s practically unavoidable.
 And given our current state of affairs, this particular holiday season might be even harder than usual.

-My family is fairly conservative.
-And, I’m fairly liberal.
-So my game plan this year is fairly simple.
+My family is moderately conservative.
+And, I’m very liberal.
+So my game plan this year is to keep things fairly simple.
 Keep the peace and eat as much of this sage stuffing as possible.
 Because carbs are delicious.
 And because – did you know that carbs make you scientifically more happy and relaxed?
 Really, it’s a fact.

 This is my favorite stuffing recipe to make for a lot of reasons, but mainly because it’s loaded with that classic Thanksgiving flavor as well as hearty nutrients.
 It’s never soggy or dry.
-It is perfectly balanced with rich, golden ghee-infused flavor and an herby, golden crust on top.
+And it is perfectly balanced with a rich, herby, golden crusty top.

 - 1 cup leeks, thinly sliced